levisc8/ipmtools/README.md

 # ipmtools

-Analysis tools for Integral Projection Models
+Analysis tools for Integral Projection Models.
+Should play nice with `ipmr`.